Capstone-Projects-2023-Spring/project-tutraffic/documentation/docs/testing/testing-development.md

 	/example/src/component.js		// This component is being tested.
 	/example/src/component.test.js	// This script tests the above component.
 	```
-2. Include the name of the class or method in the `name` parameter of the Jest method call, prefixed with "test".
+2. Describe the test using name of the class or method in the `name` parameter of the Jest method call.
 	```
-	function foo( bar )		// This method is being tested. test('test_foo', (parameters) => expression)	// This call to test tests the above method.
+	test('test case 1', (parameters) => expression)	// This is an example test() method call in Jest.
 	```

 #### **Writing Snapshot Tests**